KarsenMa/plane-classifier-Final/README.md

 ## Dependencies

-Install required Python libraries using:
+Install required Python libraries using (NOT needed for Web App Use):

 ```bash
 pip install -r requirements.txt